Generating French virtual commuting network at municipality level: Generating commuting networks for French regions at municipality level

-We assess the impact of the outside by a comparison between the generations of the network for 23 French regions with and without the outside.
-The generation is made at the municipality scale with a power law detterence function.
+We assess the impact of the outside through a comparison between the network generations for 23 French regions both with and without the outside.
+The generation is made on a municipality scale using a power law deterrence function.

-The inputs of the case without-outside are built from detailed data while the inputs for the with-outside case are directly the aggregated data (the total municipal number of in and out-commuters).
-Both implementations are compared through their $CPC$ values for each region.
-We replicate ten times the generation for each region and compute our indicator on each replicate.
-In all the presented figures, the indicator is averaging on 10 replications.
-The variation of the indicator over the replications is very low, $1.02\%$ of the average at most.
-Consequently, it is not represented on the figures.
-Fig. \ref{Fig1} presents the common part of commuters $CPC_{n\times n}(S,R)$ between the simulated network $S$ and the observed network $R$ obtained with the regional job search base (square) and obtained with a job search base comprising the region and its outside (triangle).
+Both implementations are compared through their CPC values between the simulated network $S$ and the observed network $R$ (data set 1 presented in Section \ref{observeddata}) for each region.
+We replicate the generation for each region ten times and our indicator on each replicate is calculated.
+In all the presented figures, the indicator averages ten replications.
+The variation of the indicator over the replications is very low, averaging $1.02\%$ at most.
+Consequently, this is not represented on the figures.
+Fig. \ref{Fig1} presents the common part of commuters $CPC_{n\times n}(S,R)$ between the simulated network $S$ and the observed network $R$; The squares represent the CPC between the observed network $R$ and the simulated networks obtained with the regional job search base; The triangles represent the CPC between the observed network $R$ and the simulated networks obtained with a job search base comprising the region and its outside.
 It's important to note that for the implementation without outside $S\in \mathrm{M}_{n\times n}(\mathbb{N})$ while for the implementation with outside $S\in \mathrm{M}_{(n+1)\times (n+1)}(\mathbb{N})$.
-In order to compare the two models we just consider the regional network (commuters from the region to the region).
-Indeed, in the without outside case $NC_{n\times n}(S)=NC_{n\times n}(R)$ but it's not necessarily true for the with outside case.
+In order to compare the two models, the regional network (commuters from the region to the region) must be taken into consideration.
+Indeed, in the without-outside cases $NC_{n\times n}(S)=NC_{n\times n}(R)$ but this is not necessarily true for the with-outside cases.

-Fig. \ref{Fig1} shows that the two job search bases give results which are not really different.
-Thus, introducing the outside solves the problem linked to the lack of detailed data without changing the quality of the resulted simulated network.
-Indeed we have to keep in mind that the inputs of the with-outside case does not require to have detailed data on the contrary to the without outside case.
+Fig. \ref{Fig1} shows that the two job search bases give results which are not different.
+Thus, introducing the outside solves the problem linked to a lack of detailed data without changing the quality of the resulted simulated network.
+Indeed, one must keep in mind that the inputs for the with-outside cases do not require detailed data in comparison to the without-outside cases.